Ainvex/Science_calculator/README.md

 Copy code
 git push origin feature-name
 Open a Pull Request.

+PLEASE NOTE:
 License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 Contact
-For any questions or feedback, please reach out to [your email address].
+For any questions or feedback, please reach out to [my1ainworld@gmail.com].